afu1t/mgt4250sping2024/README.md

 [Link to S&P 500 FactSet Price History](https://my.apps.factset.com/workstation/navigator/company-security/price-history/SP50)

-3. [In your README file] Explain the data types and descriptons of the columns used in visualizatons.
-Data Types:
+3. Data Types:
-    - date
-    - date
+       - Numerical: The date of the recorded stock market data.
-    -
+       - Nominal

-Colums
+5. Columns
-    -Date: The date of the recorded stock market data.
+    - Date: The date of the recorded stock market data.
     - Price: The closing price of NVDA/S&P 500 on that date.
     - CVol (Volume): The trading volume of the NVDA/S&P 500 on that date.
     - % Change: The percentage change in NVDA/S&P 500 closing price from the previous trading day.
     - Open: The opening price of NVDA/S&P 500 index on that date.
     - High: The highest trading price NVDA/S&P 500 during the day.
     - Low: The lowest trading price of NVDA/S&P 500 during the day.

 ## Interperting Visualizations